GerardoIuliano/MuSe/README.md

-# SuMo
+# MuSe
-SuMo is a mutation testing tool for Solidity Smart Contracts.
-It features 25 Solidity-specific mutation operators, 19 traditional operators, and 6 operators to inject vulnerabilities.
+A mutation-based tool for generating benchmarks by injecting vulnerabilities into smart contracts.
+It features 6 mutation operators to inject vulnerabilities.
+MuSe is based on a mutation testing tool called [SuMo](https://github.com/MorenaBarboni/SuMo-SOlidity-MUtator).
 SuMo was designed to run mutation testing on Solidity projects in a NodeJS environment.
 It can run test using [Truffle](https://github.com/trufflesuite/truffle), [Hardhat](https://hardhat.org/), [Brownie](https://github.com/eth-brownie/brownie)  and [Forge](https://github.com/foundry-rs/foundry).
 If needed, SuMo can also automatically spawn [Ganache](https://github.com/trufflesuite/ganache) instances to guarantee a clean-room testing environment between mutants.

 # Table of Contents